nandunair99/Species-Classification-Using-Codon-Usage-Bias/README.md

 Successfully visualized and classified species based on codon usage bias, optimizing clustering parameters for the best distinction.

 #Bioinformatics #Genomics #DataScience #MachineLearning #Clustering #KMeans #CodonUsage #AI

+The genomic sequences can be downloaded from : https://ftp.ensembl.org/pub/release-113/fasta/